 - One thing to keep in mind is that most places have laws dictating what type of animals you’re allowed to keep and what you’re allowed to do with them.

-For example, here are the guidelines for keeping a dead wild animal in Ontario, Canada. - In most places, you’re okay to keep a skeleton for personal use as long as it’s not a member of a protected species, and you’re not planning to sell it.
+For example, here are the guidelines for keeping a dead wild animal in Ontario, Canada. - In most places, you’re okay to keep a skeleton for personal use as long as it’s not a member of a protected species and you’re not planning to sell it.

-- See this tutorial for How to clean animal bones for display.
+- See this tutorial for How to Clean Animal Bones for Display.

 - Unless you have a fair bit of experience dealing with animal remains, we only recommend keeping skeletons that are already mostly clean.
+The initial process is highly risky for exposure to infectious diseases.

 - If you find bones that have soft tissue left on them (e.g. cartilage around the joints, or fur), the easiest thing to do is rebury them in a well-marked spot to let nature do its thing, then dig them back up again in a few months when they’ve had more time to decay.